 If you enjoy cooking, baking, and all things food-related, you know that little things can make an immense difference in the dining experience.

-Edamame Beans
+1 Edamame Beans

-It also has an addictive flavoring.
+The flavor is addictive.
 You can serve them on a side for a healthy snake that involved popping the pod and pulling out those luscious beans.
 Combine it with a cold Japanese-based beer, and you will have a fantastic meal!

-Tempura
+2 Tempura

-Miso Soup
+3 Miso Soup

-With combinations of tofu, spring onions, white miso paste, and wakame, the hot miso soup make an excellent side to this Japanese baked casserole.
+With combinations of tofu, spring onions, white miso paste, and wakame, the hot miso soup makes an excellent side to this Japanese baked casserole.
 It will warm the body and please the palate!
 You can check my Instant Pot Miso Soup here.

-Seaweed Salad
+4 Seaweed Salad

-Gyoza
+5 Gyoza

 These are rich, robust, small dumplings – enriched with a deep garlic flavor.
 It is typically stuffed with your selection of prawn, vegetables, or chicken and served up with a side of your favorite sweet-flavored chili sauce.
 While a bit naughty in indulgence, it is a super nice addition to sushi bake!
 Highly addictive, too!
 Check the potsticker or gyoza recipe here.

-Kushiyaki
+6 Kushiyaki

 Suppose you are looking to experience a vast array of tastes and textures familiar to the Japanese culture.
 In that case, these skewers topped with a drizzle of teriyaki are perfect!

 My personal favorite is chicken kushiyaki.
 These are topped with that wonderful teriyaki drizzle, flavorful sesame seeds, combined with the ever-popular soya beans and a touch of red pickles.
-I also love the same ingredients with an original prawn or an asparagus-based kushiyaki.

 Interesting recipes